YAHYA280/Moble-Driver/README.md

 - Proper type definitions
 - Use meaningful variable and function names
 - Follow consistent indentation (2 spaces)
+- **Naming conventions**:
+  - Use camelCase for variables, functions, and properties
+  - Use PascalCase for components and types
+  - Use descriptive, understandable names in English only
+- **Language consistency**:
+  - Never mix languages in code (English only for code, French for UI text)
+  - Use English for all variable names, function names, and comments
+  - French text only in user-facing strings and UI labels
+- **Code cleanliness**:
+  - No console.log, console.warn, or System.out statements in production code
+  - No commented-out code blocks
+  - No hard-coded configuration values (use constants or environment variables)
+  - Format code using Prettier/ESLint before committing
+  - No localhost URLs in code

 #### Component Development Rules